pydio/cells-sdk-go/README.md

 For the v4.1, we switched to the v2 of the AWS SDK for Go that we use under the hood to transfer files.

-If you are relying upon some of the class defined in the `pydio/cells-sdk-go/v4/transport` package, you will have to update your code.
+If you are relying upon some of the class defined in the `pydio/cells-sdk-go/v4/transport` package, you have to update your code.
 You can have a look at the `wget` and `list-bucket` commands of the `pydio/cells-sdk-go/v4/example` package to see sample code and refer to the official [AWS documentation](https://aws.github.io/aws-sdk-go-v2/docs/migrating/) to get more help.

 ### From SDK v3